abbyPitcairn/420BirthAndDelivery/README.md

   - `DeliveryRecordGUI` and `UseCaseDemoGUI` – Java Swing interfaces designed for use by healthcare workers to interact with the system.
 - **UseCases.md** – A collaboratively developed document detailing key system use cases, created by the full team throughout the project.

+### 🧑‍💻 Use of AI Tools
+- AI tools were used to ask clarifying questions on how code should be written or cleaned up.
+- AI tools were used to auto-generate the long DeliveryRecord private variable declarations and its constructor.
+- AI tools were used to suggest the solution to the issue of multiple babies in a single DeliveryRecord and created BabyRecord's outline.

 ---